c0dingfun/Note-Collection/C#/C# - xUnit CheatSheet.md

 dotnet test --filter "Category=UI&Category!=Integration"
 ```

-XUnit - Using Theory, with InlineData, MemberData, ClassData
+xUnit - Using Theory, with InlineData, MemberData, ClassData
 ----

-- There are two types of XUnit Unit Tests---[Fact] and [Theory]
+- There are two types of xUnit Unit Tests---[Fact] and [Theory]
 - [Fact] when some criteria that always must be met, regardless of data.
 - [Theory] depends on set of parameters and their data.